 For those lucky enough to draw a tag and willing to do some preseason preparation this has been a very successful hunt.
 Weather at this time of year can be very unpredictable so you need to be ready for almost anything.

-Overview: Black Bear numbers in unit 28 are relatively low, however, the bears that do inhabit the unit can be found in two general areas in Unit 28.
-One area is the northeastern part of the unit, South of Hwy 78.
+Overview: Black Bear numbers in unit 28 are relatively low, however, the bears that do inhabit the unit can be found in two general areas.
+One area is the northeastern part of the unit, south of Hwy 78.
 The other area stretches along the San Carlos Indian Reservation in the Gila Mountains.